kebaldwi/DNAC-TEMPLATES/LABS/LAB1-PNP-PREP/README.md

 ![json](./images/WindowsDHCPscope.png?raw=true "Import JSON")

-Next we will introduce the helper address statement on the management Vlan's SVI to point to the Windows DHCP server.
-Connect to switch ***3850*** and paste the following configuration:
+Next, we will introduce the helper address statement on the management VLAN's SVI to point to the Windows DHCP server.
+Connect to switch ***c3850-1*** and paste the following configuration:

 ```
 !